Yunika-Bajracharya/Chess/README.md

 # Chess
-#### A classic Chess game with C++ and SDL2 as a part of programming project of 2nd year, 3rd semester on object oriented Programming.
+A classic Chess game with C++ and SDL2 as a part of programming project of 2nd year, 3rd semester on Object Oriented Programming.

 ### Dependencies
 * SDL2